offendingcommit/valdris/Settlements/Millbrook.md

 - Organized the village militia for the first time in decades
 - Established early warning networks with neighboring communities
 - Created emergency plans for evacuating the Guardian if necessary
-- Strengthened diplomatic ties with [[Political Systems/Ruin-Shunner Republics]] as ideological allies
+- Strengthened diplomatic ties with [Ruin-Shunner Republics](../Political%20Systems/Ruin-Shunner%20Republics.md) as ideological allies

 ## Adventure Opportunities